The Ext-algebra for infinitesimal deformations

-A classic result tell us that the product $\mu$ defines a deformation if and only if $f$ is a Hochschild $2$-cocycle. \\
+A classical result tells us that the product $\mu$ defines an infinitesimal deformation if and only if $f$ is a Hochschild $2$-cocycle. \\

 It is well known that any finite dimensional algebra $A$ over an algebraically closed field $\K$ is Morita equivalent to a quotient of a path algebra, that is, $A$ is Morita equivalent to $\K Q/I$.
-A presentation by quiver and relations for $A_f$ and a proof of the well-behaviour of deformations with Morita equivalence can be found in \cite{RRRV}.
+A presentation by quiver and relations for $A_f$ and a proof of the good behaviour of deformations under Morita equivalence can be found in \cite{RRRV}.